Mr-Rafay/Capstone-Project/development.md

 - V2 - Created a file that has the name combat.py(Macisse)
 - V2 - combat.py will depend on Character.py in the future.
 Not in alpha.(Ayad)
 - V2 - Finished V2(Ayad)

+- V3 - Refined to user interface for more clarity
+- V3 - Added sub maps so that each location has its own tabulate map
+- V3 - Added Tracking mechanism that allows player to see exactly where they are on the map